 An acupressure mat and pressure on individual acupressure points strongly stimulate the body.
 Both can stimulate labor for some people during pregnancy.
 This is the reason why there are no official recommendations to use the mat during pregnancy, because there is a lack of complete studies on how often premature labor can be induced.

-That is why I started intensive daily use of the ShaktiMat only after the end of the 37th week of pregnancy, because from that point on my child was welcome to me at any time.
-The lowering contractions, supported by the combination of acupressure from SSW 38 and walks, helped my pelvis very much to widen in time and let the child slide deeply into the birth position.
+That's why I only started using the Shakti Mat intensively every day after the end of the 37th week of pregnancy, because from this point onwards my child was always welcome.
+The combination of acupressure from the 38th week of pregnancy and walks helped my pelvis to dilate in good time and allow the baby to slide deep into the birthing position.

 Here's how I used acupressure to prepare for childbirth starting at 38 weeks gestation

-In preparation for the birth, the ShaktiMat became like a good friend for me, waiting for me every day and giving me the signal: Now it's time for me and the child in my belly.
-I did not let a single day go by without acupressure until the birth.
-Not out of pure ambition, or because I had written it into a plan, but simply because it did me so much good.
+In preparation for the birth, the Shakti Mat became like a good friend to me, who waited for me every day and gave me the signal: now is the time for me and the child in my belly.
+I didn't let a single day go by without acupressure until the birth.
+Not out of pure ambition or because I had written it into my schedule, but simply because it was so good for me.

 Calf relaxation: support the bladder and relieve cramps

 The effect was quickly noticeable!
-I leaned back in bed or on the folded-out sofa for about 10 minutes a day with an audiobook or podcast on my ears and let my bare calves get all heavy on the ShaktiMat.
-Some days I just sat there like that for the whole 10 minutes, others I tilted my feet left and right and toward and away from each other like little windshield wipers to create a calf massage effect.
-Heavenly to stand up afterwards, when everything was really loose and supplied with blood!
+I leaned back in bed or on the fold-out sofa for about 10 minutes a day with an audio book or podcast on my ears and let my bare calves get really heavy on the Shakti Mat.
+Some days I just sat there for the whole 10 minutes, others I tilted my feet to the left and right and towards and away from each other like little windshield wipers to create a massage effect for my calves.
+It was heavenly to get up afterwards when everything was really loose and full of blood!
 And indeed: my bladder also relaxed much better from then on.

 Neck pillow for loose muscles to evening & morning

-In addition to the acupressure mat, I also used the neck pillow very intensively every day - I even started using it earlier, around the 35th week of pregnancy.
-Due to the change in weight distribution and the softening and tilting of the pelvis towards the end of pregnancy, I often experienced a pulling pressure in my neck.
+In addition to the acupressure mat, I also used the neck pillow very intensively every day - I even started using it earlier, from around the 35th week of pregnancy.
+Due to the change in weight distribution and the softening and tilting of the pelvis towards the end of pregnancy, I often experienced pulling pressure in my neck.

-Support the pelvis - Active acupressure
+Supporting the pelvis - active acupressure

 Initially without a mat, but with my hands, I also supported my pelvis and rump daily with pleasant pressure.
 For this I placed my hands, as you can see in the picture, so that my thumbs could press into the soft upper tissue of my gluteal muscles as well as further up on the hip and pelvic bones.